Courses

 — Joe

-“My next steps feel clearer and I have a few specific opportunities to pursue.
-What’s more, I feel more energised to do this - from the activities but also more importantly, from meeting similarly motivated people.
-I've also expanded my backup options and have more awareness of some unconventional paths to take, like support for setting up a new charity myself.”
+“My next steps feel clearer, I have a few specific opportunities to pursue, and I feel more energised to do this.
+I've also expanded my backup options and have more awareness of some unconventional paths to take.”

 — Yi Peng

-“The program has helped me go from a general sense that I might like to do something impact-related to a specific plan that seems likely to lead to real, concrete opportunities.
-I have a much clearer idea of which causes I'd like to focus on, and as a result, which types of organizations I should target.
-I also know that I need to increase my level of context in those specific areas, and have specific resources on hand for doing so.”
+“The program has helped me develop a specific impact-focused plan that seems likely to lead to real, concrete opportunities.
+I have a much clearer idea of which causes I'd like to focus on, and as a result, which types of organizations and resources I should target.”

 — Robert

 “Being surrounded by others who consistently showed up and engaged meaningfully helped me stay accountable.
-The consistent pacing and back-to-back assignments created a rhythm that made feedback both timely and relevant.
-It’s short, intense, and gives you a focused burst of momentum.
-You’ll come away with a few practical tools to help clarify your thinking about your next steps and job search direction.”
+The consistent pacing and back-to-back assignments created a rhythm that made feedback both timely and relevant.”

 — Cibeles

 “The career bootcamp provided excellent curated resources and the chance to learn from a diverse group of smart, ambitious people.
-The program shifted my thinking about high-impact careers to a more flexible view that makes meaningful work feel more achievable.
-I also learned that I don't need to have my next ten steps figured out to take the first one, which helped me set aside some of my perfectionism around career decisions.”
+The program shifted my thinking about high-impact careers and I learned that I don't need to have my next ten steps figured out to take the first one.”

 — Raminta